Computing rational points on rank 0 genus 3 hyperelliptic curves: Analysis and Examples

 Therefore, we have shown that $C(\Q)= \{ \infty, (32,0)\}$. \end{eg}

 \begin{eg} Let be the hyperelliptic curve with minimal discriminant 6856704 and conductor 6856704.
 Using the algorithm described in the paper, we can determine that this curve has only one rational point, the point at infinity.
-However, we also detect $7$-adic points with the following $x$-coordinates.
+However, we also detect a pair of $7$-adic points with $x$-coordinate